milospav7/react-filterify/README.md

 - `configureFilterfyReducer()`: usage is required and provides simplified configuration for filter container instances that will be used across the application - container simply represents wrapper, registered by unique id, that will be used to maintain all filters related to itself.
 Configurator is simply a starting point of library usage,  required step to set reducer per container when creating application redux store - it connects containers to their dedicated memory space in store.
 - `useContainerSubscription()`: provide a way to subscribe to any container change, by exposing event which can be used in order to trigger desired action when any filter, inside filter container, changes - basically the way to connect filters with any application component intended to consume them.
 - `useContainerState()`: on-demand exposing of current container state.
 - `useGeneratedODataFilterQueryString`: interface useful when working with OData API.
-Dynamic generator of oData filter query string by using the current container state, and recomputing query string output each time container state change.
+Dynamic generator of OData filter query string by using the current container state, and recomputing query string output each time container state change.

 React Filterify includes these generic components: